I have been running for close to 11-years. Mostly on, sometimes off. But I have enjoyed my runs so much that no other form of cardio even comes close.

 Neither are bells and whistles models, mind you.
 But that’s not what I was looking for either.
 My idea was to get an incline treadmill that would offer enough resistance to keep me occupied for the next 12-months, which was the average time that I would be resting my knees.

-An exercise bike with backrest would have offered an even more relaxing workout to my knees, but I was shooting for something slightly more intense .
+One of those foldable exercise bikes with backrest would have offered an even more relaxing workout to my knees, but I was shooting for something slightly more intense .
 So I resorted to choosing between a stationary bike and an elliptical, I opted for an elliptical then started my search and here we are.

 Both models have magnetic resistance, pulse grips and an incline setting, which pretty much sums up my checklist.